MatthijsKamstra/meetup-dev-haag/haxejs.md

 	- Good support in Flash-/Haxe-Develop (Windows only)
 	- Limited support in IntelliJ IDEA for all platforms
 	- Few other IDEs like FDT
-- Verbosity (i.e. no short lambdas)
-- Written in OCaml :)

 Not IDE, but editors:
 - atom, virtual studio code, bracket, sublime text